ydev-academy/contributors/README.md

 ## How to contribute
 - Fork this repository
-- Modify the file names.txt by adding your name and date to the last line of the file
+- Modify the file contributors.txt by adding your name and date to the last line of the file
 - Submit a Pull request